Does your dog want to wear clothes or accessories?

 • Avoid fabrics and materials with strong smells, especially if they're artificial.
 Our pups have extremely strong noses!

 • Dogs' facial tissue is particularly sensitive.
-Try not to cover your companion's snout or eye area with a costume.
+Don't cover your companion's snout or eye area with a costume.

 • Speaking of movement: You always want your dog to be able to move freely!